Changes to visiting arrangements. For more details visit our Coronavirus page

 About our service

-The Audiology department provides hearing assessment following a direct patient referral from a GP.
-They select, programme and fit digital hearing aids for adults and provide follow-up hearing aid consultations, hearing aid repair clinics and battery issue.
+The audiology department provides hearing assessment following a direct patient referral from a GP.
+Our team select, programme and fit digital hearing aids for adults and provide follow-up hearing aid consultations, hearing aid repair clinics and battery issue.

 Reassessments are also available where necessary.